-- Microsoft DFS is a platform geared towards storage replication, redundancy, and distribution of content within the enterprise environment. - Domain Namespaces-Namespaces allow administrators to create single, logical reference points for folders that contain content.
-The namespaces are then replicated across enterprise AD infrastructure establishing unique application fault tolerance for the enterprise. - DFS Targets and Replication-These Namespaces can encompass multiple targets or locations.
+- Microsoft DFS is a platform geared towards storage replication, and distribution of content within the enterprise environment. - Domain Namespaces-Namespaces allow administrators to create single, logical reference points for folders that contain content. - DFS Targets and Replication-These Namespaces can encompass multiple targets or locations.
 Creating multiple targets can provide greater redundancy for enterprise users with respect to application availability. - FlexApp Layers can be organized within DFS infrastructure and replicated across sites using unique namespaces and multiple targets.